 Virtual Reality Animation

-Virtual Reality Animation is animation that takes place in a three-dimensional digital environment that can be explored by a person.
+Virtual Reality Animation is an animation that takes place in a three-dimensional digital environment that can be explored by a person.
 This makes for a highly-immersive and interactive experience.

-Although commonly-used for feature films and video games, virtual reality animation is commonly used to create marketing material for businesses, such as this VR catwalk experience by Topshop:
+Although commonly used for feature films and video games, virtual reality animation is commonly used to create marketing material for businesses, such as this VR catwalk experience by Topshop:

 Key features: